nanoc/nanoc.app/content/doc/helpers.md

 ### Pitfall: helper load order

 Files in the <span class="filename">lib/</span> directory are loaded alphabetically.
-This can cause nanoc to try to `include` a helper before it is loaded.
+This can cause Nanoc to try to `include` a helper before it is loaded.

 For example, this situation will arise if helpers live in a <span class="filename">lib/helpers/</span> directory, with the <span class="filename">lib/helpers.rb</span> file containing the `#include` calls: